-Considered Palestine's most eminent poet, Darwish published his first collection of poems, Leaves of Olives, in 1964, when he was 22.
-Since then, Darwish has published approximately thirty poetry and prose collections which have been translated into more than twenty-two languages.
+Considered Palestine’s most eminent poet, Darwish published his first collection of poems, Leaves of Olives, in 1964, when he was twenty-two.
+Since then, Darwish has published approximately thirty poetry and prose collections, which have been translated into more than twenty-two languages.

 About Darwish’s work, the poet Naomi Shihab Nye has said, “Mahmoud Darwish is the Essential Breath of the Palestinian people, the eloquent witness of exile and belonging, exquisitely tuned singer of images that invoke, link, and shine a brilliant light into the world’s whole heart.
 What he speaks has been embraced by readers around the world—his in an utterly necessary voice, unforgettable once discovered.”

 His awards and honors include the Ibn Sina Prize, the Lenin Peace Prize, the 1969 Lotus prize from the Union of Afro-Asian Writers, France’s Knight of Arts and Belles Lettres medal in 1997, the 2001 Prize for Cultural Freedom from the Lannan Foundation, the Moroccan Wissam of intellectual merit handed to him by King Mohammad VI of Morocco, and the USSR’s Stalin Peace Prize.

 Darwish died on August 9, 2008, in Houston after complications from heart surgery.